scub/perlcron/README.md

 perlcron
 ========

-A Perl Based Configuration Management System for Doing the Needful
+A Perl Based Configuration Management System for Doing the Needful to All the Things